ticky/ahkfiles/readme.md

 ## Requirements

-* Windows Vista, 7 or 8
+* Windows Vista, 7 or 8 (Note that Vista is not tested)
 * A Unicode version of Autohotkey_L (Current versions of Autohotkey seem to all "just work" but YMMV)
 * The [Vista Audio Control library](http://www.autohotkey.com/board/topic/21984-vista-audio-control-functions/)